 We are a small coffee roaster located at the base of Mt.
 Abram in Greenwood, Maine.
-We roast fair-trade, organic, single source beans in micro-batches to ensure fresh and delicious coffee in every bag.
-Fresh roasted to order.
-If you don't see the roast you like in our shop, please let us know and we will roast it.
+We roast fair-trade, organic, single-source beans in micro-batches to ensure fresh and delicious coffee in every bag.
+Freshly roasted to order.
+If you have a special request, let us know!

 Frequently Asked Questions

 What is the best way to brew coffee?

 Here are our tips for a great cup of coffee, no matter what type of brewing method you use.